 - 1. Teacher must report the incident to the appropriate administrator.
-The Dean of Discipline will gather necessary information. - 2.
-The Dean of Discipline will inform the student, teachers, and student's family that a serious rule violation has occurred. - 3.
-The Dean of Discipline and Dean of Middle School Academics will determine appropriate consequences for the rule violation.
-Consequences may include, but are not limited to, detention, academic penalties, suspension, disciplinary probation, notification of appropriate legal authorities, or dismissal from the school.
+The Dean of Student Life will gather the necessary information. - 2.
+The Dean of Student Life will inform the student, teachers, and student's family that a serious rule violation has occurred. - 3.
+The Dean of Student Life and Head of Middle and Upper School will determine appropriate consequences for the rule violation.
+Consequences may include but are not limited to, detention, academic penalties, suspension, disciplinary probation, notification of appropriate legal authorities, or dismissal from the school.